ishan-iitk/Snakes-and-Ladders/README.md

-# summer_project
+# Summer_Project
-This repository is a collecion of codes related to the project "Game of Blocks"
+This repository is a collecion of programmes and assignements related to the project "Game of Blocks" offered by PClub, IIT Kanpur in the summers of 2021